Yashwanthreddykonthala/EduGenie-AI-Assistant/7.Project Documentation/README.md

 *(First-time runs of the local explanation tool will automatically fetch the ~3GB model weights for `MBZUAI/LaMini-Flan-T5-783M` from Hugging Face Hub).*

 ### Step 4: Configure the Environment Secrets
-Create a file named `.env` in the `5.
+Create a file named `.env` and copy the content of `.env.example` in the `5.
 Project Development Phase/` directory.
 Specify your access credentials:
 ```env
 # Gemini API Key (obtain from Google AI Studio)
 GEMINI_API_KEY=your_gemini_api_key_here